mongodb-labs/drivers-evergreen-tools/.evergreen/auth_oidc/README.md

 ## Local Server Testing

-`MONGODB-OIDC` is only supported on Linux, so the following steps can be used to each local development and testing.
+`MONGODB-OIDC` is only supported on Linux, but we support running locally in a Docker container.

 `Dockerfile`, `docker_entry.sh`, and `start_local_server.sh` are used to launch a local docker container running `mongo-orchestration` with OIDC enabled.

-To run locally, docker and python must be installed locally (both can be installed using brew).
+To run locally, `docker` and `python` must be installed locally (both can be installed using brew).

 Running `./start_local_server.sh` will use docker to launch the server